 Stop Saying RAG Is Dead

-Retrieval can reason.
+From there, we explored how retrieval can reason.
 Orion Weller’s models understand instructions like “find documents about data privacy using metaphors.”
-His Rank1 system generates explicit reasoning traces about relevance.
-These models find documents that traditional systems never surface.
+His Rank1 system generates explicit reasoning traces about relevance, surfacing documents that traditional systems never find.

-Single vectors lose information.
-Antoine Chaffin demonstrated how late-interaction models like ColBERT preserve token-level information.
-No more forcing everything into one conflicted representation.
-Result: 150M parameter models outperforming 7B parameter alternatives on reasoning tasks.
+Antoine Chaffin then showed why single vectors lose information.
+Late-interaction models like ColBERT preserve token-level detail instead of forcing everything into one conflicted representation.
+The result: 150M parameter models outperforming 7B parameter alternatives on reasoning tasks.

-One map isn’t enough.
-Bryan and Ayush’s finale showed why we need multiple representations.
-Their art search demo finds the same painting through literal descriptions, poetic interpretations, or similar images—each using different indices.
+Bryan Bischof and Ayush Chaurasia made the case for multiple representations.
+Their art search demo finds the same painting through literal descriptions, poetic interpretations, or similar images, each using different indices.
 Stop searching for the perfect embedding.
 Build specialized representations and route intelligently.

 Annotated Notes From the Series